The Dream Of North Korea Is Alive In West Africa

 Stories from supposed escapees, he said, are similar to what Nigerian migrants might say in order to be allowed into Europe.
 The camps, according to Muhammad, are actually a way to stop prisoners from sitting around while using up valuable state funds.
 Such idleness goes against the fundamentals of Juche principles.
 So those prisoners are sent to “reformation centers” where they learn new skills, such as farming.

 He moved onto things he’d learned on trips where he and other Juche association delegates from around the world were whisked from one important function to another by the government.
 The literacy rate is 100% (“imagine if we had that in Nigeria, our potential”).
 North Korea has no unemployment (“unlike in Nigeria, where so many graduates are just left sitting at home doing nothing — it’s criminal”).
-And stories of Jong Un’s lavish lifestyle and brutal regime as millions risk starvation are nothing unusual (“There’s no country where the leaders don’t live above the population — seriously, name me one”).
+And stories of Kim Jong Un’s lavish lifestyle and brutal regime as millions risk starvation are nothing unusual (“There’s no country where the leaders don’t live above the population — seriously, name me one”).

 Smith, the SOAS professor, explained another part of the appeal for international Juche adherents, something she noticed during two years she spent living in the DPRK’s capital.
 “In Pyongyang, they get reported in the state press as if they’re big international diplomats … so it has some benefits for individuals,” she said, not unkindly.